Hipparchus was one of antiquity’s greatest scientists.

-Hipparchus knew these measurements were rather far apart, but nevertheless reported them honestly.
+Hipparchus knew these measurements conflicted with each another, but nevertheless reported them honestly.
 According to both Theon of Smyrna and Cleomedes, Hipparchus later refined some of his data including placing the sun considerably farther from the earth than he had first estimated.
 Using these new figures, Hipparchus found an earth-moon distance of 601⁄2 or 61 earth radii.

 The modern value is 60 earth radii.

-Eratosthenes had already calculated the earth’s radius accurately, so over 2,000 years ago, in an awe inspiring triumph of human intellect, Greek astronomers knew quite accurately the size of our planet and how far the moon is from us.
+Eratosthenes had already calculated the earth’s radius accurately, so over 2,000 years ago, in an awe-inspiring triumph of the human intellect, Greek astronomers knew quite accurately the size of our planet and how far the moon is from us.